 Mexico’s weather varies significantly by season and by region.

-The weather and climates in Mexico are affected by a combination of the season, what part of Mexico you are in, and what the altitude is there.
+The weather and climates in Mexico are affected by a combination of the season, what part of Mexico you are in, and what the elevation is there.
 This guide explains Mexico’s climates and weather by season and region and contains links to relevant articles about Mexico’s climates.

 Climate and Weather by Location